-7.6.
-InAcademia
+7.6 InAcademia

 GÉANT and NRENs have worked together to launch InAcademia [InAcademia], a service that uses federated identities to validate whether or not a user is affiliated to an academic institution.
 The aim is to provide a service that protects user privacy while making it easier for commercial retail merchants to use federated identity, at the same time generating surplus income deriving from their exploitation of federated identities.
-The result of the validation is
+The result of the validation is transferred to the connected merchants, which use this information to determine whether a user is entitled to a discount or offer.
+Since its launch in February 2020, the service has grown significantly, with over 1.3 million authentications processed; users in the Netherlands, Germany, Denmark, Spain, France, Italy, Sweden, Turkey and Austria can now protect their privacy when registering for a wide range of well-known global brands or when signing up to one of the world's largest student marketplace platforms.

-56 The European Digital Student Service Infrastructure (EDSSI) project, funded by the EC, has been supporting the maintenance and continuous improvement of the MyAcademicID service, and its application to the newest tools for Erasmus+ student mobility administration.
+&lt;sup>59 The European Digital Student Service Infrastructure (EDSSI) project, funded by the EC, has been supporting the maintenance and continuous improvement of the MyAcademicID service, and its application to the newest tools for Erasmus+ student mobility administration.
 The EDSSI project is one of the key projects that are contributing to the digitalisation of Erasmus+.
 For more information, see [EDSSI].